Code-Institute-Submissions/fourth-milestone-project-1/README.md

 ### User Stories

-* As a fan of cakes and cookies, I want to go online and purchase some to my house.
+* As a fan of cakes and cookies, I want to go online and purchase some for delivery to my house.
 * As a repeat customer of Miss Pan's, I want to save my delivery information for quick checkout next time.
 * As a customer of Miss Pan's, I want to write reviews of their products and read reviews written by others.
 * As an avid baker, I want to find new recipes and share my own.